allthingslinux/tux/docs/content/developer/guides/components-v2.md

 ---
 title: Components V2 Guide
 description: Complete guide to using Discord.py Components V2 in Tux, including LayoutView, modals, and all component types with practical examples.
+tags:
+  - developer-guide
+  - guides
+  - ui
+  - components
 ---

 # Components V2 Guide

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 Discord.py 2.6+ introduced Components V2, a modern component system that provides enhanced layout capabilities and better organization.
 This guide covers how to use Components V2 in Tux.